csev/dj4e/assn/dj4e_mkt3.md

 If AI produces a solution that is only “approximately” like the samples, it probably won’t pass.
-And if AI overwrites working code you already built and have working perfectly, you may find yourself needing to start over from the beginning.
+And if AI overwrites working code you already built and have working perfectly, you may find yourself needing to start over from the beginning. <!-- And yes — the irony of asking AI to help write a warning about overusing AI is not lost on us. -->

 Adding Comments to the Ads Application
 --------------------------------------